-- (1) A violation of NRS 484.379 that is punishable pursuant to paragraph (a) or (b) of subsection 1 of NRS 484.3792, if the person is found to have had a concentration of alcohol of [0.18] 0.15 or more in his blood or breath; - (2) A violation of NRS 484.379 or 484.379778 that is punishable as a felony pursuant to NRS 484.3792; or - (3) A violation of NRS 484.3795 or 484.37955, - → for a period of not less than 12 months nor more than 36 months, to install at his own expense a device in any motor vehicle which he owns or operates as a condition to obtaining a restricted license pursuant to NRS 483.490 or as a condition of reinstatement of his driving privilege. - 2.
-A court may provide for an exception to the provisions of subparagraph (1) of paragraph (b) of subsection 1 for a person who is convicted of a violation of NRS 484.379 that is punishable pursuant to paragraph (a) of subsection 1 of NRS 484.3792, to avoid undue hardship to the person if the court determines that: - (a) Requiring the person to install a device in a motor vehicle which the person owns or operates would cause the person to experience an economic hardship; and - (b) The person requires the use of the motor vehicle to: - (1) Travel to and from work or in the course and scope of his employment; - (2) Obtain medicine, food or other necessities or to obtain health care services for himself or another member of his immediate family; or - (3) Transport himself or another member of his immediate family to or from school. - 3.
+- (1) A violation of NRS 484C.110 that is punishable pursuant to paragraph (a) or (b) of subsection 1 of NRS 484C.400, if the person is found to have had a concentration of alcohol of [0.18] 0.15 or more in his or her blood or breath; - (2) A violation of NRS 484C.110 or 484C.120 that is punishable as a felony pursuant to NRS 484C.400 or 484C.410; or - (3) A violation of NRS 484C.130 or 484C.430, - → for a period of not less than 12 months nor more than 36 months, to install at his or her own expense a device in any motor vehicle which the person owns or operates as a condition to obtaining a restricted license pursuant to NRS 483.490 or as a condition of reinstatement of the driving privilege of the person. - 2.
+A court may provide for an exception to the provisions of subparagraph (1) of paragraph (b) of subsection 1 for a person who is convicted of a violation of NRS 484C.110 that is punishable pursuant to paragraph (a) of subsection 1 of NRS 484C.400, to avoid undue hardship to the person if the court determines that: - (a) Requiring the person to install a device in a motor vehicle which the person owns or operates would cause the person to experience an economic hardship; and - (b) The person requires the use of the motor vehicle to: - (1) Travel to and from work or in the course and scope of his or her employment; - (2) Obtain medicine, food or other necessities or to obtain health care services for the person or another member of the person's immediate family; or - (3) Transport the person or another member of the person's immediate family to or from school. - 3.
 If the court orders a person to install a device pursuant to subsection 1: - (a) The court shall immediately prepare and transmit a copy of its order to the Director.
 The order must include a statement that a device is required and the specific period for which it is required.
-The Director shall cause this information to be incorporated into the records of the Department and noted as a restriction on the person's driver's license. - (b) The person who is required to install the device shall provide proof of compliance to the Department before he may receive a restricted license or before his driving privilege may be reinstated, as applicable.
+The Director shall cause this information to be incorporated into the records of the Department and noted as a restriction on the person's driver's license. - (b) The person who is required to install the device shall provide proof of compliance to the Department before the person may receive a restricted license or before the driving privilege of the person may be reinstated, as applicable.
 Each model of a device installed pursuant to this section must have been certified by the Committee on Testing for Intoxication.